Lyme Disease Misconceptions That Contribute to Medical Dismissal

 - Lyme disease always presents with a bullseye rash

-- A short course of antibiotics always leads to full recovery, a belief challenged by the 30-day Lyme disease cure myth
+- A short course of antibiotics always leads to full recovery, as challenged by the 30-day Lyme disease cure myth

-- Negative tests rule out Lyme disease, despite known limitations in Lyme disease test accuracy, particularly early in infection when false-negative results are common
+- Negative tests rule out Lyme disease, despite known limitations in test accuracy

-- Reliance on laboratory testing despite known sensitivity limitations in early and late disease
+- Reliance on laboratory testing despite known limitations

-- Guideline-based timelines that do not account for biological variability
+- Rigid guideline timelines that do not reflect variability

 - Cognitive bias, including premature diagnostic closure

-Many of these misunderstandings arise when patients present with symptoms that do not fit standard descriptions of Lyme disease symptoms.
-Some individuals may not meet strict diagnostic criteria, as discussed in patients who do not meet Lyme disease criteria.
+This is especially true for patients who do not meet strict criteria, as discussed in patients who do not meet Lyme disease criteria.

 Clinical Takeaway

-Lyme disease misconceptions do not operate in isolation.
-They emerge from simplified teaching models, testing limitations, and the human tendency toward diagnostic closure under uncertainty.
+Lyme disease misconceptions arise from simplified models, testing limitations, and the natural tendency toward diagnostic closure.

-When these factors intersect, patients whose illness does not follow expected trajectories may experience premature narrowing of inquiry — leading to missed diagnoses and delayed treatment.
+When these factors intersect, patients may experience missed diagnoses and delayed care.

 Dr. Daniel Cameron, MD, MPH